 - Some Pennsylvania Dutch people still speak German as a first language.

-- George Washington once said Pennsylvania was “the most populous and flourishing colony in America.”
+- George Washington said Pennsylvania was “the most populous and flourishing colony in America.”

 - The Declaration of Independence was written in Philadelphia.

-- The Three Mile Island nuclear power plant is located near Harrisburg
+- The Three Mile Island Nuclear Power Plant

 - Chocolate Capital of The World